 When the wind is blowing there are fewer tougher challenges in the game than taming a links course.
 Some of the most famous in the world, let alone the UK, lie within the country’s borders, so there’s little wonder why golf holidays in Scotland are so popular.

-Whether you want to try your luck on some of these famous courses or just want a course nearby that you can enjoy walking around (even when you’re not on your gamey) then we’ve got a real treat for you.
-Rosneath Castle’s location in central Scotland means we’re not too far from some of those famous old course, which are open for the public to play.
+Whether you want to try your luck on some of these famous courses or just want a course nearby that you can enjoy walking around (even when you’re not on your game) then we’ve got a real treat for you.
+Rosneath Castle’s location on Scotland’s west coast means we’re not too far from some of those famous old courses, which are open for the public to play.
 Take a look at our guide to golf holidays in Scotland, below…

 Want to know more about golf holidays in Scotland?
 See Visit Scotland’s website here for more information

 For those with more modest budgets (and, perhaps, skill) then why not give the major tournament course and miss and try somewhere closer to home?
 Helensburgh Golf Course is highly recommended by locals and, although alongside the water, it is a popular parkland course.
 Well worth a try.

 Having played host to the Ladies Scottish Open and EuroPro Tour events in the past The Carrick is definitely that will put your skills to the test.
 Skirting the famous Loch and making use of the varied landscape be warned that the breathtaking views might just put you off that 6ft putt…